Maine’s Gold Coast Tour

 DAY 3 Quiet Roads and Big Views in the Heart of Acadia

-An early start rewards us with quiet roads and space to breathe as we ride Acadia’s iconic Park Loop Road.
+An early start rewards you with quiet roads and space to breathe as you ride Acadia’s iconic Park Loop Road.
 The route traces the coastline and passes some of the park’s most memorable landmarks, including Thunder Hole and Sand Beach.

-After lunch, we transfer south to Camden, where the afternoon is yours to explore at your own pace before regrouping for dinner.
+After lunch, you transfer south to Camden, where the afternoon is yours to explore at your own pace before regrouping for dinner.

 • Cycling Options: 21 or 27 miles | elevation gain 2,624 ft